EWPD in the SMEFT to dimension eight: Explicit matching examples

 \bea \frac{(\bar{\sigma}_{had}^{0})^{\textrm{SMEFT}}}{(\hat{\sigma}_{had}^{0})^{\textrm{SM}}} = -[2.6/28] \times 10^{-4} \frac{k^2 \, \bar{v}_T^2}{m_K^2} - [8.7/6.0]\times 10^{-4} \, \frac{k^2 \, \bar{v}_T^4}{m_K^4} + [8.7/140]\times 10^{-4} \, \frac{k^4 \, \bar{v}_T^4}{m_K^4}, \nn \eea

-\bea \frac{(\bar{A}_{FB}^{0,c})^{\textrm{SMEFT}}}{(\hat{A}_{FB}^{0,c})^{\textrm{SM}}} = [-2.3\times 10^{-4}/2.0] \frac{k^2 \, \bar{v}_T^2}{m_K^2} + [0.31/-0.22] \, k^4 \frac{\bar{v}_T^4}{m_K^4} + [-0.31/0.46] \, k^2 \frac{\bar{v}_T^4}{m_K^4}, \nn \eea
+\bea \frac{(\bar{A}_{FB}^{0,c})^{\textrm{SMEFT}}}{(\hat{A}_{FB}^{0,c})^{\textrm{SM}}} = [-2.3/2.0] \times 10^{-4} \frac{k^2 \, \bar{v}_T^2}{m_K^2} + [0.31/-0.22] \, k^4 \frac{\bar{v}_T^4}{m_K^4} + [-0.31/0.46] \, k^2 \frac{\bar{v}_T^4}{m_K^4}, \nn \eea

-\bea \frac{(\bar{A}_{FB}^{0,b})^{\textrm{SMEFT}}}{(\hat{A}_{FB}^{0,b})^{\textrm{SM}}} = [-2.1\times 10^{-4}/1.8] \, \frac{k^2 \, \bar{v}_T^2}{m_K^2} + [0.28/-0.45] \, k^4 \frac{\bar{v}_T^4}{m_K^4} + [-0.28/0.43] \, k^2 \frac{\bar{v}_T^4}{m_K^4}, \nn \eea
+\bea \frac{(\bar{A}_{FB}^{0,b})^{\textrm{SMEFT}}}{(\hat{A}_{FB}^{0,b})^{\textrm{SM}}} = [-2.1/1.8]\times 10^{-4} \, \frac{k^2 \, \bar{v}_T^2}{m_K^2} + [0.28/-0.45] \, k^4 \frac{\bar{v}_T^4}{m_K^4} + [-0.28/0.43] \, k^2 \frac{\bar{v}_T^4}{m_K^4}, \nn \eea

-\bea \frac{(\bar{A}_{FB}^{0,\ell})^{\textrm{SMEFT}}}{(\hat{A}_{FB}^{0,\ell})^{\textrm{SM}}} = [-4.3 \times 10^{-4}/3.6] \, \frac{k^2 \, \bar{v}_T^2}{m_K^2} + [0.55/2.3] \, k^4\, \frac{\bar{v}_T^4}{m_K^4} + [-0.55/0.84] \, k^2\, \frac{\bar{v}_T^4}{m_K^4}. \nn \eea
+\bea \frac{(\bar{A}_{FB}^{0,\ell})^{\textrm{SMEFT}}}{(\hat{A}_{FB}^{0,\ell})^{\textrm{SM}}} = [-4.3/3.6] \times 10^{-4} \, \frac{k^2 \, \bar{v}_T^2}{m_K^2} + [0.55/2.3] \, k^4\, \frac{\bar{v}_T^4}{m_K^4} + [-0.55/0.84] \, k^2\, \frac{\bar{v}_T^4}{m_K^4}. \nn \eea

+The above expressions are the perturbations to the SM, as such there is an implied $1+$ in each equation.
 There are several generic expectations on how SMEFT constraints projected onto a specific UV model come about in a global analysis.
 Input parameter scheme dependence, and the effects of $\mathcal{L}^{(8)}$ corrections are both expected to be significant in some observables due to the decoupling theorem and numerical accidents.
 Both effects are expected to be reduced as more observables are consistently combined in a global SMEFT fit, and this expectation is born out in the models we study in this section.
 In the case of the $\rm U(1)$ kinetic mixing model, the results for each observable are shown in Figs.~\ref{U1plotfig1},\ref{U1plotfig2},\ref{U1plotfig3},\ref{U1plotfig4},\ref{U1plotfig5}.
 The plots show $m_K$ in the range $[350,750] \, {\rm GeV}$, chosen to illustrate some of the structure of the allowed parameter space that shows the largest effects at low mass scales.
 We make these same choices in the scalar triplet model.
 Larger suppression scales are considered in the previous section.\footnote{The lower bound on $m_K > \bar{v}_T$ is imposed in the global minimum found to define the best fit region as a prior assumption.}

 Note the large x axis in the case of the $A_{FB}^{c,b}$ constraints at $\mathcal{L}^{(6)}$ in the $m_W$ scheme.
 This is due to an accidental numerical suppression of the $\mathcal{L}^{(6)}$ perturbations in these observables.
 For such large coupling values, perturbation theory is breaking down, so the axis was expanded simply to illustrate the allowed parameter space.